httpNick/Nicks-Code/README.txt

 Info about each project submitted:

-- I did all coding for BigInteger, MazeGen, and uwnickd-powerpaint.
+- I did all coding for BigInteger, MazeGen, uwnickd-powerpaint, and all files included in Nicks Python Weather Project.

-- In TowerDefense I was responsible for all of the model (AStarA;gprotj, AStarTile, AStarTileComparator, Board, Controller, Enemy, House, RunMain, Terrain, Tile, and Tower).
+- In TowerDefense I was responsible for all of the model (AStarAlgorithm, AStarTile, AStarTileComparator, Board, Controller, Enemy, House, RunMain, Terrain, Tile, and Tower).

 My friend Jared did most of the view (Gamepanel, GUI, HotKeyController, InfoPanel, and MouseController).